Hypostatic model of personality: Organization of personality

 This is a composite view in which the six dimensions combine in complex ways to form "the web and woof of human personality".
 Within this view, the concrete, developing person may be represented as a point or a small three-dimensional object.
-Her trajectory for growth is to expand from that point in multiple dimensions to become a sphere, developing her four specific dimensions of knowledge, capacity, power, and enjoyment.
+Their trajectory for growth is to expand from that point in multiple dimensions to become a sphere, developing their four specific dimensions of knowledge, capacity, power, and enjoyment.